kognifai/Kognifai/README.md

 *	Design System – The framework is built on the Kognifai Design System
 *	Edge and Cloud support -

-In this SDK you will find documentation on how to write your own Poseidon applications, starting with the Poseidon Developer Edition available from https://npmjs.org and the sample application provided.
+In this SDK you will find documentation on how to develop your own Poseidon applications, starting with the Poseidon Developer Edition available from https://npmjs.org and the sample application is also provided.

 -  [Poseidon Next – Framework](https://github.com/kognifai/PoseidonNext-Framework/blob/master/README.md)
     - [Developers Getting Started page](https://github.com/kognifai/PoseidonNext-Framework/blob/master/Developers-Getting-Started.md)